Deploying from Cloud Source Repositories

 - Follow the Cloud Source Repositories getting started steps to set up your repository.

-- Connect your GitHub or Bitbucket repository by following the hosted repository guide.
+- Connect your GitHub or Bitbucket repository by following the mirrored repository guide.

 Once the connection between Cloud Source Repositories and your external repository is established, these repositories are kept synchronized so that you can commit to your chosen repository as you would normally.